 Northchamber takes a leading role in the economic transformation of Northland.

-My background and skills help Northchamber continue to be very effective in advancing business in Northland and making sure we maximise all the opportunities available to our region.
+My background and skills will help Northchamber continue to be very effective in advancing business in Northland and making sure we maximise all of the opportunities available to us.

 My relationship with business owners throughout the North, government agency representatives and local government will be an asset for Northchamber.

 I have been a board member and president of Northchamber and have represented a large number of Northland community and business organisations.